bmc/grizzled-rails-logger/README.md

     gem 'grizzled-rails-logger', :git => 'git://github.com/bmc/grizzled-rails-logger.git'

-# Caveats

-This gem currently only works with Ruby 1.9.
-If there's a big enough hue and cry, I'll patch it to work with Ruby 1.8.7, but I'd rather not.
+This gem is specific to Rails 3, but it should work fine with either Ruby 1.9 or Ruby 1.8.7.

 # Documentation